-What they don’t tell you is that those “free” things usually require a lot of work.
-And that’s especially true when we talk about organic traffic and taking up prime real estate on search engine results pages.
+What digital marketing experts don't tell you is that those “free” things usually require a lot of work.
+And that's especially true when we talk about organic traffic and taking up prime real estate on search engine results pages.

 As of January 2020, there are 1.74 billion websites online.
 Google regularly introduces new algorithms designed to make search results more relevant to its users so that anyone using this search engines finds exactly what they're looking for.

 What does it mean to marketers?
 It's becoming increasingly difficult to drive organic traffic to your website.

 In order not to get lost in the abyss of search results, but also your organic search traffic, you have to fine-tune your search engine optimization strategy on three levels: content creation, technical SEO, and link building.

 Increasing organic traffic requires you to target all the keywords that are relevant to your users, provide real answers to their search queries, blog regularly and make sure your content is optimized for mobile devices.

 You can also include behavioral factors, like time spent on a page or bounce rate, which also says a lot about the overall quality of a landing page, or user intent for more direct traffic.

 Yes, that's a lot.
 Online marketing is a jungle!

 If you're new to SEO or you want to validate your current strategy, this article is for you.

 I'll show you a few no-brainer tactics that will help you drive more organic traffic to your website and hopefully help you experience the power of free traffic.